top of page

 Natural England

 Easton Hornstocks and Collyweston Woods are National Nature Reserves managed by Natural England and are normally only open to permit holders.
-Access is being allowed to these woods during special events without negatively impacting their important habitats.
-We will also be recruiting and training new volunteers to work there.
-We are also supporting Parish Nature Recovery Plans for parishes wholly or partially in the project area.
+Access was allowed to these woods during special events without negatively impacting their important habitats.
+The aim was also to recruit and train new volunteers to work there.
+They also supported Parish Nature Recovery Plans for parishes wholly or partially in the project area.

 NatEng_logo.png